Roboticy3/Mess/README.md

 # Mess
 Mess is a silly videogame idea I had that I'm making in Godot Engine, it lets people make their own chess variants.
-Right now it doesn't work, look at README for details. by Pablo Ibarz
+Right now it doesn't work as a full game, but you can look at the [wiki page](https://github.com/Roboticy3/Mess/wiki) for planned and current functionality. by Pablo Ibarz

 ## Current state of Mess